 Performers: Marta Argerich, piano and Itzhak Perlman, violin

-Friday March 23: MoMA Private Viewing – Broadway Play
+Friday March 23: MoMA Private Viewing – The Minutes

 A highlight of our tour is this morning’s private tour of MoMA, New York’s famous Museum of Modern Art.
-Before the doors open to the public, a museum lecturer guides us through the museum’s greatest works, ranging from the early pioneers and masters like Cezanne and Van Gogh, to cutting edge contemporary pieces.
+Before the doors open to the public, a museum lecturer guides us through the museum’s greatest works.
 After the tour, you are free to spend the entire day at MoMA if you wish.
 Lunch is at the Museum’s excellent restaurant The Modern.
 This Michelin two-star restaurant overlooks the MoMA’s sculpture courtyard as is certain to be one of the culinary highlights of the tour.
-This evening we return to Broadway for a second play, selected from the 2017-18 season.
+This evening we return to Broadway for a new play by Tracy Letts.
+The Minutes premiered at Chicago’s Steppenwolf Theatre in November 2017.
+Set in a local council meeting, but dealing with much broader issues, Variety described it as ‘nearly certain to be the single work of art that best represents, but will also survive, the Trump era’.
 (B, L)

 Brooklyn was first developed as an independent city, becoming part of New York only in 1898.
-Today Brooklyn native Joe Svehlak shows us its elegant precincts including Prospect Park, wealthy Park Slopes, the area Down Under Below the Manhattan Bridge Overpass (DUMBO) and Brooklyn Heights – home to writers, artists and millions of immigrants.
+Today we explore the elegant brownstone row houses of Brooklyn Heights – home to writers, artists and, once, millions of immigrants.
+We also stroll through the chic Down Under Below the Manhattan Bridge Overpass (DUMBO) precinct.
 Weather permitting, we’ll walk back to Manhattan over the Brooklyn Bridge, a wonder in is own right, and take a walk around the landmarks in the Civic Precinct, including the Woolworth Building and City Hall.
 The evening is free, with lots of entertainment offerings available, including Mozart’s Cosi Fan Tutte at the Metropolitan Opera, Barge Music in Dumbo or a dance performance.
 (B)

 An early departure this morning to catch the 8.00am sung service at the Convent Avenue Baptist Church in Harlem.
-Our Palm Sunday service will feature traditional choir, gospel, a vibrant congregation and a thundering sermon delivered by the pastor, the Rev Dr Jesse T Williams Jr. After a free morning, we return to Carnegie Hall in the afternoon for a final performance.
-The renowned baroque music group, the English Concert, performs a concert version of Handel’s Rinaldo, a tale of knights and damsels set in the age of crusades.
+Our Palm Sunday service will feature traditional choir, gospel, a vibrant congregation and a thundering sermon delivered by the pastor, the Rev Dr Jesse T Williams Jr. After a free morning, we return to Broadway for an entertaining and thought-provoking final performance.
+The new musical Come From Away is set in Newfoundland, Canada, where in September 2001, 38 planes were forced to land after September 11.
+It has been nominated for no fewer than seven Tony awards.
 This evening we farewell New York with a dining highlight of the tour – a degustation dinner at Eleven Madison Park.
 Recently Eleven Madison Park was rated at the world’s best restaurant in a leading annual survey.
 Our degustation menu features locally sourced produce prepared and presented in innovative ways.
 (B, D)

 Late this morning we visit the ‘Top of the Rock’ observatory for 360-degree views over Manhattan, Long Island and New Jersey, located within the Rockefeller Center.
 In the mid-afternoon, there is a transfer to JFK airport for those departing New York.
 (B)